 Home inspections are important when purchasing a new home to ensure that the building is safe for your family.
 Have you considered how the environment will affect the HEALTH of your family and plumbing fixtures?
 How the home’s waste will affect the HEALTH of your family and the environment?

-At Gatesman Environmental, we have your best interest in mind.
-We strive to ensure you understand the condition of your drinking water (municiple or well), well system, septic system, and even your wetlands to ensure you understand the health effects to your family, plumbing, and environment.
+At Gatesman Environmental Consulting and Engineering LLC, we have your best interest in mind.
+We strive to ensure you understand the condition of your drinking water (municipal or well), well system, septic system, and even your wetlands to ensure you understand the health effects to your family, plumbing, and environment.

 - water quality comparison analysis of well vs. tap water